 - a speech-language pathologist if you’re having problems with speech, swallowing, or breathing

 Your diet is an important tool when it comes to living well with MS. While there’s no miracle diet for treating MS, consider aiming for a healthy diet high in fruits, vegetables, whole grains, healthy fats, and lean protein.

 It’s also important to eat well in order to avoid gaining weight.
-Researchers have seen greater disability progression and more brain lesions in people living with MS who are overweight or obese.
+Researchers have seen an association between obesity and MS symptoms.

 Here are some other diet tips to consider:

 - Eat a low-fat or plant-based diet.
 A

 2016 studyfound that people with MS who adhered to a very low-fat, plant-based diet had improvements in their fatigue levels after 12 months.
 However, it didn’t show improvements in relapse rates or disability levels, so more research is needed.

 - Get enough fiber.
 According to the USDA Dietary Guidelines for Americans, the